Traditional Slovenian food & drink

-Whether you’re dining lakeside at Lake Bled, indulging in alpine treats in Kranjska Gora, or exploring the street food in Ljubljana, each meal will serve up unforgettable memories that go far beyond the plate.
+Whether you’re eating by Lake Bled, indulging in alpine treats in Kranjska Gora, or grabbing street food in Ljubljana, every meal comes with a side of good memories (and probably seconds).

-Slovenian cuisine mirrors its history by drawing on its close ties with neighbouring countries.
-Even today, we can see the lasting impact of these influences in the adoption of traditional dishes.
+Slovenian cuisine reflects the country’s history and its close ties with neighbouring countries.
+You’ll still see these influences today in many traditional dishes.

 A typical Slovenian meal unfolds in three courses.
 Soups are often simple, like clear broths made with beef or chicken.